Renting Your Home As a Film Location

 - IRS rules allow you to rent your house up to 14 days per year tax free.

-If you still have questions you can reach out to your local film office or contact us via our Contact page and we will be happy to assist you.
+If you still have questions you can reach out to your local film office or contact us via our Contact page.